 Magic Cauliflower Cream is our favorite (and meal prep friendly!) cauliflower + vegetable broth purée.
 It has a similar texture to milk or cream-based sauces (kind of like a béchamel).
-We love swapping it for milk or cream in everything from Creamed Corn to Mac and Cheese to Mashed Potatoes!
+Make it on the stovetop or try our Instant Pot Cauliflower Cream Sauce!
+We love swapping it for milk or cream in everything from Cauliflower Creamed Corn to Cauliflower Mac and Cheese to Mashed Potatoes with Cauliflower.

 Why we love this lightened up Fettuccine Alfredo: